danmar/cppcheck/man/manual.md

     cppcheck --addon=misra.json somefile.c

-By default Cppcheck would search addon at standard path which was specified in installation process.
+By default Cppcheck would search addon at the standard path which was specified during the installation process.
 You also can set this path directly, for example:

     cppcheck --addon=/opt/cppcheck/configurations/my_misra.json somefile.c

-This allows you create and manage multiple configuration files for different projects.
+This allows you to create and manage multiple configuration files for different projects.

 # Library configuration

 When external libraries are used, such as WinAPI, POSIX, gtk, Qt, etc, Cppcheck doesn't know how the external functions behave.
-Cppcheck then fails to detect various problems such as leaks, buffer overflows, possible null pointer dereferences, etc. But this can be fixed with configuration files.
+Cppcheck then fails to detect various problems such as memory leaks, buffer overflows, possible null pointer dereferences, etc. But this can be fixed with configuration files.

 Cppcheck already contains configurations for several libraries.
 They can be loaded as described below.
 Note that the configuration for the standard libraries of C and C++, std.cfg, is always loaded by cppcheck.
 If you create or update a configuration file for a popular library, we would appreciate if you upload it to us.